manuelbomi/dbt-Databricks-Enterprise-Blueprint-Unity-Catalog-Data-Quality-and-Scalable-Architecture/README.md

 ---

-#### Built with ❤️ by Emmanuel Oyekanlu terprise Data, AI Engineer & dbt Evangelist
+#### Built with ❤️ by Emmanuel Oyekanlu: Enterprise Data, dbt Evangelist & AI Engineer

 ##### Star this repo if you found it helpful! ⭐